 - Public areas should be designed to be multi-functional open spaces to bring communities together and boost health and well being.
 Multi-functional benefits would include space for recreation, areas for ecological benefit, visual amenity, protection of valued landscape features etc. - Existing vegetation should be retained and enhanced as part of the proposals; this will retain wildlife habitat value, and provide an established landscape character. - Biodiversity should be a key component to any landscape scheme.
 Flowering, fruiting and berrying plants should be included to provide foraging potential for birds, invertebrates and mammals.
-Native species used whenever possible. - Landscape design should provide clear delineation between private curtilage and public realm to provide clarity over management responsibilities. - Development proposals should consider the ability to provide small incidental pockets of green space/landscaping within the developed areas of the site as well as larger dedicated public open space areas. - All existing PROW routes to be retained within a landscaped corridor.
+Native species used whenever possible. - Landscape design should provide clear delineation between private curtilage and public realm to provide clarity over management responsibilities. - Development proposals should provide small incidental pockets of green space/ landscaping within the developed areas of the site as well as larger dedicated public open space areas. - All existing PROW routes to be retained within a landscaped corridor.
 Road crossings over PROW routes should be kept to a minimum. - Palettes of trees, hedgerows and shrubs should be selected according to their presence on site, the surrounding area and within the region.
 These can be supplemented by ornamental trees and cultivators chosen for their accent and suitability to planting situations. - Tried and tested simple, yet effective landscape design should be used to ensure that landscape areas can be easily maintained to ensure they mature well and look good in the long term. - Public realm landscape treatments should be carefully selected, designed, and specified to avoid onerous, challenging or excessively costly landscape management.

 - A woodland landscape buffer should be provided at the western edge of the H66 allocation.
 This will provide a defensible Green Belt boundary, to filter (not screen) views of the development edge from the A56, and obscure views to any noise mitigation fencing which may be required at the western site boundary. - Verges with trees are not characteristic of Edenfield, however landscaped front gardens and pockets of green space contribute to 'greening' the street scene in parts of the village.
 Detailed design of streets should ensure that there is sufficient space in front gardens and open space to incorporate suitable landscaping, which may include trees.
 Detailed proposals should seek to ensure that trees are visible from every street either located in front gardens or within visible amenity spaces. - Create sustainable drainage pond/s at appropriate locations at the western edge of the site.
 Pond/attenuation areas should be naturalistic in character with appropriately varied bank profiles, providing opportunities for habitat creation. - Proposals must not culvert existing watercourses.
-Watercourses must be integrated into the urban design, creating multi-functional open spaces where people feel connected to the water environment. - Development proposals that interface with retained Green Belt land will need to consider and justify an appropriate boundary treatment of dry stone walls, native hedgerows or open boundaries depending on the character of the development and views towards the boundary interface.
+Where possible, watercourses should be integrated into the urban design, creating multi-functional open spaces where people feel connected to the water environment. - Development proposals that interface with retained Green Belt land will need to justify an appropriate boundary treatment of dry stone walls, fencing, native hedgerows or open boundaries (along with any associated landscape screening) depending on the character of the development and views towards the boundary interface. - Any acoustic or road safety barrier required along the A56 boundary will need to justify an appropriate treatment of bunding, fencing or dry stone wall (where practicable); along with any associated landscape screening.